 Be Prepared for Some People Not to Help

-Sometimes people may not be able to help you.
+When someone has a serious illness, friends and family often reach out to help.
+And sometimes people you don't know very well also want to give you a hand.
+But it's important to realize that there are others who may not be able to help you.
 You might wonder why someone wouldn't offer to help you or your family when you're dealing with so much.
 Some common reasons are:

 - Some people may be coping with their own problems